National 5 Practical Metalwork

-The National 5 Practical Metalworking course provides opportunities for candidates to gain a range of theoretical and practical metalworking skills relating to tools, equipment, processes and materials.
+The National 5 Practical Metalworking course provides opportunities for pupils to gain a range of theoretical and practical metalworking skills relating to tools, equipment, processes and materials.
 They also develop skills in reading and interpreting working drawings and related documents as well as an understanding of health and safety.

 Through this, they develop skills, knowledge and understanding of: